cwuensch/MovieCutter/Readme_en.txt

 - DoiCheckTest:                 0: No Inode-Test between the cuts. - 1: Do test but not fix. - 2: Test and fix.
 - InodeMonitoring:              1: Monitoring of the Inodes corrupted while cutting. - 0: No Monitoring.
 - RCUMode:                      0: SRP-2401 - 1: SRP-2410 - 2: CRP-2401 - 3: TF5000 (identical with 2) - 4: No use of the VolKeys
+(in V. 3.1 and higher)
+- CheckFSAfterCut (changed):	1: Automatic file system check (only when required).  - 1: Always check after cutting. - 0: Never check (not recommended!)
+- DoiCheckTest (changed):	1: Cumulated test in the end (ro). - 2: Cummulated Test and Fix. - 3: Test between the cuts (ro). - 0: No icheck Test.